 The Candy Bar Game

-Step 1: Place a label with instructions on each candy bar.
+a.
+Place a label with instructions on each candy bar.
 I just use plain paper and clear tape for this.
 Each candy bar will say something different.
+You’ll one candy bar for each player in the game, we suggest have 2 – 3 extra just in case you have extra guests.

 Sweet Tarts the label might read, “Give me to the sweetest person in the circle.”